Career Timeline of Tyler Perry: Major Achievements and Milestones

 Loading Video...

-2009: Co-Production of 'Precious'
+2009: Co-production of Precious

 Loading Video...

-May 2010: Forbes Lists Perry as Highest-Paid Man
+May 2010: Highest-Paid Man in Entertainment

-In May 2010, Forbes listed Tyler Perry as the highest-paid man in entertainment, earning $130 million between May 2010 and May 2011.
+Between May 2010 and May 2011, Forbes listed Tyler Perry as the highest-paid man in entertainment, earning $130 million.

-May 2010: Lionsgate Announces Plans to Release Films in the UK
+May 2010: Lionsgate Announces UK Film Releases

 In May 2010, Lionsgate announced plans to begin releasing Tyler Perry's films in the United Kingdom.